Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting Niagara Falls | © VV Nincic

-You probably already know what to see and do in Niagara Falls, but do you know how to adapt the visit to your little ones?
-Niagara Falls is a unique natural site.
-If adults are fascinated by them, children are not far behind and it is common to see them spellbound by the falling water.
+You probably already know what to see and do in Niagara Falls, but do you know how to adapt the visit to the little ones at home?
+Niagara Falls is a unique natural enclave that will delight both adults and children.
+There are plenty of things to do with children in the surrounding area, we tell you in detail how to plan your trip!

-1. Sail on the Maid of the Mist cruise ship or the Hornblower to be amazed.
+1. Sail on the Maid of the Mist cruise or the Hornblower and let them be amazed!

 Travel on the Maid of the Mist| ©Rémi Boyer